Stand firm therefore, HAVING GIRDED YOUR LOINS WITH TRUTH, and HAVING PUT ON THE BREASTPLATE OF RIGHTEOUSNESS, (Ephesians 6:14)

 The breastplate of righteousness is listed second among the elements of the armor.
 Again we see Paul's words in Ephesians capitalized indicating this is a quote from the Tanakh.
 Paul is referencing Isaiah 59.
 Isaiah 59 gives us the first Scriptural reference to a "breastplate of righteousness" and includes several references to the other pieces of armor as well.

 The "He" in this verse refers to G-d.
 He puts on righteousness like a breastplate.
-To the Hebrew minds of Isaiah's day this breastplate of righteousness was pictured by the breastpiece of the high priest.
+To the Hebrew minds of Isaiah's day, the breastpiece of the high priest is a visible picture of the breastplate of righteousness.
 G-d has put on righteousness like the breastpiece He commanded for the high priest.
-The picture once again is that when we clothe ourselves with Messiah we are putting on the righteousness with which He has clothed Himself.
+The picture once again is that when we clothe ourselves with Messiah, we are putting on the righteousness with which He has clothed Himself.

-The priest's breastpiece is described in Exodus 28.
-It is described as the "breastpiece of judgment" (choshen mishpat).
-It is a special linen garment that has four rows of three stones each of which represents a tribe of Israel.
-Here is how it is described in Exodus 28:
+Exodus 28 describes the high priest's breastpiece and calls it the "breastpiece of judgment" (choshen mishpat).
+It is a unique linen garment that has four rows of three stones each of which represents a tribe of Israel.

 Here is a chart of the stones:

 - We do not know if the "rows" are vertical or horizontal.
 A horizontal arrangement is generally assumed.

 - Scripture does not indicate if the order of stones is right-to-left or left-to-right.
 Given the right-to-left structure of the Hebrew language, the order of stones it is usually viewed that way.